myplaceonline/posixcube/README.md

       -s        Skip remote host initialization (making ~/posixcubes, uploading posixcube.sh, etc.
       -k        Keep the cube_exec.sh generated script.
-      COMMAND   Remote command to run on each HOST.
+      -z SPEC   Use the SPEC set of options from the ./cubespecs.ini file COMMAND   Remote command to run on each HOST.
 Option may be specified multiple times.
 If no HOSTs are specified, available sub-commands:
                   edit: Decrypt, edit, and re-encrypt ENVAR file with $EDITOR.